belkinsa/SenseOpenness/pages/wetlands/timeline.md

     - One with big, broad, fuzzy leaves
     - Wheat-grass like plant with long, narrow leaves
-    - Olive-green stemed plant with small, narrow, serrated leaves
+    - Olive-green stemmed plant with small, narrow, serrated leaves
     - Ground cover-like plant with small green-reddish leaves

 This could explain the raise in the average pH compared to last year.

 The big pond has 10% - 20 % duckweed, ~80% has died off.